 Ultrasounds may need to be repeated for a variety of reasons:

-• To gain the extra interpretation from our radiologist.
+To gain extra interpretation from our radiologist.
 There is no replacement for the skills of a board-certified radiologist.